Gustavus Adolphus: Thirty Years' War

 In March 1632, Gustavus Adolphus invaded Bavaria, an ally of the Emperor.
 He forced the withdrawal of his Catholic opponents at the Battle of Rain, marking the high point of the campaign.
 At Rain, Gustavus Adolphus led an army of 37,500 soldiers against a smaller army commanded by Count Tilly at a site near the Lech River.
 Tilly's forces were entrenched on the eastern bank of the river.
 Gustavus Adolphus ordered a sustained artillery bombardment and smoke as cover for his forces to cross the river, along with the use of a prefabricated temporary bridge.
 At the same time, the Swedish cavalry arrived on the eastern side, having crossed further to the south.
 Tilly was severely wounded while his army was attacked on both flanks and as a result, the imperial forces were devastated and subsequently retreated, giving Gustavus Adolphus a clear victory and enabling his army to invade Bavaria.
 Munich fell to his forces on 17 May 1632.

 In the summer of that year, he sought a political solution that would preserve the existing structure of states in Germany, while guaranteeing the security of its Protestants.
 But achieving these objectives depended on his continued success on the battlefield.
 Some other military actions in the Thirty Years' War with Gustavus Adolphus at the head were: the victorious battles of Frankfurt an der Oder and Werben, the botched Siege of Nuremberg, the Battle of Fürth, and the unfavourable Battle of the Alte Veste.
-At Alte Veste, Gustavus Adolphus led some 56,000 troops to battle against some 70,000 Imperial and Bavarian troops but was defeated and forced to withdrawl northwards.
+At Alte Veste, Gustavus Adolphus led some 56,000 troops to battle against some 70,000 Imperial and Bavarian troops but was defeated and forced to withdraw northwards.